ET

 Festive

 A sweet, slightly spiced bread often served during holidays and special occasions.
-It can be flavored with cardamom, cloves, and other spices.
+Can be flavored with cardamom, cloves, and other spices.
+This aromatic bread is enjoyed with coffee or tea during celebrations.

 vegetarianContains: Gluten